 Hunt for “diamonds” — which are actually pure quartz crystals — on Sunset Beach.
 Or you can search for birds at the Cape May Bird Observatory.
 In Weekly Walks, guides take visitors through the best birding and natural history locations around Cape May.

 Want to be on the water?
 Take a ride on the Cape May Whale Watcher to view dolphins and whales in the ocean.
 The tours run from March through December.

-Ask the locals what to do and they will tell you to visit the Cape May County Zoo.
-Kids love the animals, and there’s nothing better than a free New Jersey zoo to visit and learn about different species and their habitats.
+Ask the locals what to do, and they will tell you to visit the Cape May County Zoo.
+Kids love the animals, and there’s nothing better than a free New Jersey zoo to see and learn about different species and their habitats.